 Root Canals in Ann Arbor

 Are you experiencing severe dental pain?
 Does it hurt to eat, or do you feel a surge of discomfort whenever you have something hot or cold?
 If so, the nerve of your tooth may be damaged.
-It resides in the inner most layer of your tooth, known as the dental pulp.
-When the pulp has become infected or injured, the only way to get you the relief you need and save your tooth is with a root canal in Ann Arbor.
+It resides in the innermost layer of your tooth, known as the dental pulp.
+When the pulp has become infected or injured, the only way to get the relief you need and save your tooth is with a root canal in Ann Arbor.

 Reasons You Might Need a Root Canal

 The dental pulp in your tooth can become damaged primarily in two ways.
 Either a cavity has been left alone for an extended period of time and the decay has worked its way to the pulp, or some kind of trauma has occurred to the tooth.
 Once the dental pulp has been affected, this will often bring about noticeable discomfort, along with sensitivity to certain temperatures.
 Here are some of the main signs that you might need a root canal:

 - Red, swollen, or sensitive gums near a tooth

 - Pain when biting down on a particular tooth

 - A bump on the gums right below a tooth

 - Swelling along the face and cheek

 These symptoms indicate that the dental pulp has become infected or injured, and the most direct way to treat it is with a root canal.
 If you are experiencing any of these symptoms, you should schedule an appointment with us as soon as possible.